 Choose your project name and click 'Continue'.

-If you click on the gear immediately to the right of the name of the map, you'll enter the 'Project Settings'.
+If you click on the gear immediately to the right of the map's name, you'll enter the 'Project Settings'.
 You can rename the project and you can also access the Flight Logs.

-If no flight logs exist, try leaving the app open for 10 minutes while connected to a strong Wifi connection to try to trigger a sync.
+If no flight logs exist, try leaving the app open for 10 minutes while connected to a strong Wi-Fi connection to trigger a sync.
 If they aren't available, you can always grab them manually using a USB cable.